Unvaccinated Redmond firefighters criticize city's handling of vaccine mandate

 They said the threat of losing their income won't compel them to get the shot.

 “We can't.
-It's our strongly held religious belief, and our faith is in God, not in man, so we're going to hold our ground, we have to,” Robillard said.
+It's our strongly held religious belief, and our faith is in God, not in man, so we're going to hold our ground, we have to,” said Tracy Robillard.

+For a daily roundup of everything you need to know for across western Washington, sign up for our 5 Things to Know email newsletter.